 Remain safe by knowing how to deal with the safety or security perils of holiday decorations you bring into your home.
 Limit your dangers by following the Christmas safety tips on this page.

-- When purchasing a genuine tree, ensure it’s crisp (you can advise if the needles are difficult to pull off).
-Water the tree daily once you bring it inside.
+- When purchasing a genuine tree, water the tree daily once you bring it inside.

 - Place the tree far from high movement regions and entryways.
 Ensure the tree is very much secured in a strong stand.

 - Place the tree far from warming vents, radiators, stoves, chimneys and lit candles.

 - Keep metal, sharp or brittle tree adornments with little removable parts far from children.